shlnz/poe_tempest_iteminfo/README.md

 ## Report function
-Write `TEMPEST: <MAP>, <Temest Name>` ingame in chat e.g. `TEMPEST: Tropical Island, Morbid Tempest of Precision` or if there is no active tempest on the map: `TEMPEST: Tropical Island, None`
+Write `TEMPEST: <MAP>, <Temest Name>` ingame in chat for example `TEMPEST: Tropical Island, Morbid Tempest of Precision` or if there is no active tempest on the map: `TEMPEST: Tropical Island, None`

 ## Upcoming